-The Battery Charger is designed to safely charge the Li-Po battery,

-Caution: All instructions and warnings must be followed exactly.
-Mishandling of Li-Po batteries can result in fire, personal injury, or property damage.
+The Battery Charger included with your aircraft is designed to safely charge the Li-Po battery, Caution: All instructions and warnings must be followed exactly.
+Mishandling of Li-Po batteries can result fire, personal injury, or property damage.

 Battery warning: